ScandalTheVandal/V55Cruiser/README.md

 ## What to expect:

 - Poor handling characteristics.
-- A spike in stress when sat in this hunk of junk.
+- A spike in stress when operating this hunk of junk.
 - Ended runs due to vehicle destruction.
 - Fire, lots of fire.
 - Frequent regret